spatie/laravel-resource-links/README.md

 If no model is given or more parameters are required, then we'll start searching the parameters of the current route for parameters that can be used to construct the endpoint.

-It is not always possible to automatically deduce all the parameters for a route, that's why it is possible to specify the parameters for an endpoint.
+It is not always possible to automatically deduce all the parameters for a route, that's why it is possible to specify the parameters for an endpoint:

 ```php
 class UserResource extends JsonResource